Which Colleges Require Portfolios?

 Schools of architecture vary greatly in terms of their requirements, running the gamut from an extensive showcase of architectural sketches all the way to not requesting a single work sample.

 Syracuse University requires 12-24 examples of your best work.
 Cornell asks for 15-20.
-The New School advises that students with no architectural background “should demonstrate elemental understanding of 3 dimensional form and space, composition, and basic understanding of light/shadow, depth and color through sketches, drawings, photography, crafts, sculptures, etc.” On the opposite end of the spectrum, Northeastern University does not require a portfolio submission of any kind, as they acknowledge that most high schools lack quality programming in this area.
+The New School advises that students with no architectural background “should demonstrate elemental understanding of three-dimensional form and space, composition, and basic understanding of light/shadow, depth and color through sketches, drawings, photography, crafts, sculptures, etc.” On the opposite end of the spectrum, Northeastern University does not require a portfolio submission of any kind, as they acknowledge that most high schools lack quality programming in this area.
 Instead, they seek only the most academically qualified applicants.

 Typically, those seeking entrance to a performing arts program will be required to submit a portfolio complete with a multitude of video clips meeting specified criteria.
 Those who make the grade will then be invited to a live audition.